 - Elonex v.
 Packard Bell NEC, et al; Elonex v.
 Compaq Computer, et al. Licensing and litigation campaign in relation to Elonex’s monitor power management technology.
 Brought patent infringement claims in the U.S. against more than 30 companies, pursued litigation in the UK, German, and Taiwanese national courts, and defended against opposition proceedings in the European and Japanese Patent Offices.
 The litigation and licensing campaign resulted in Elonex receiving over US$125 million in royalties, settlements, and damages, including a US$9 million judgment after trial in the District of Delaware, which the Federal Circuit affirmed

 - Endo Pharmaceuticals v.
 Impax Laboratories, Actavis, Barr and Sandoz (U.S. District Court, Districts of Delaware and New Jersey).
 Lead counsel for Endo in relation to four ANDAs filed against Endo’s branded oxymorphone extended release tablet, OPANA ER®

 - Lectec v.
 Endo Pharmaceuticals, et al. (U.S. District Court, Eastern District of Texas).
-Lead counsel for Endo in defense of infringement claim relating to Endo’s $750 million a year Lidoderm® analgesic patch
+Lead counsel for Endo in defense of infringement claim relating to Endo’s US$750 million a year Lidoderm® analgesic patch

 - Hitachi, Ltd. Multiple representations of Hitachi in international patent enforcement efforts, in relation to computer, monitor and television technology, including digital television standards